fluent/fluentd-docs-gitbook/language/python.md

 })
 ```

-Executing the script will send the logs to Fluentd.
+Executing the script will send the logs to Fluentd:

 ```
 $ python test.py
 ```

-The logs should be output to `/var/log/td-agent/td-agent.log` or stdout
+The logs should be output to `/var/log/td-agent/td-agent.log` or the standard
-of the Fluentd process via the [stdout Output plugin](/plugins/output/stdout.md).
+output of the Fluentd process via the [`stdout`](/plugins/output/stdout.md)
+output plugin.

 ## Production Deployments